 Our Customer Experience Ambassadors are trained to recognise and help customers who may need assistance.
 They will communicate news of any service disruption and provision of alternative transport via the Passenger Information Systems or, where possible, in person.
 The provision of Help Points, at some of the stations we serve, give a link to assistance teams 24 hours seven days a week (except Christmas Day) who will also be able to assist you in re-planning your journey on our behalf.

 ON THE TRAIN

-Our trains have public address equipment and a visual display in each carriage showing the train’s destination and the next stop.
+Our trains have Public Address equipment and a visual display in each carriage showing the train’s destination and the next stop.

 Our on-board colleagues are trained to provide timely, helpful and clear announcements.
-The announcements will made to provide sufficient time for customers, especially those with reduced mobility, to prepare to alight at least two minutes before arriving at each station.
+The announcements will be made to provide sufficient time for customers, especially those with reduced mobility, to prepare to alight at least two minutes before arriving at each station.

 Our team will make announcements about any alterations to the normal service, including delays.
 If you have hearing impairments, please advise our colleagues on board at the earliest opportunity.

-Information points can be found in most of the stations we serve.
+Information Points can be found in most of the stations we serve.
 They are located in key areas in the station, for example the concourse or in waiting rooms.
 Signage is provided to direct you, where these are not immediately obvious.
 Where stations do not have an information point, the ticket office will provide this service during hours of operation.

 Station information points are generally staffed to the same times as the station’s ticket offices and can provide you with information about:

 - Train services, including timetables, connections, fares and the accessibility of trains.

 - Delays, disruptions, diversions or emergencies taking place along the route which may affect your journey.